Kvitekvist/auriels-dream-ae/README.md

 ## 1. Auriel's Dream

-Auriel's Dream is a graphical overhaul of Skyrim VR.
+Auriel's Dream is a graphical overhaul of Skyrim.
 The focus is to stay close to vanilla while improving the visual experience to next levels.
 A few mods change gameplay.
 Check the [Noteworthy Mods](#noteworthy-mods) section later on for more information on is changed.

 Here is a quick install video: https://www.youtube.com/watch?v=DRH5D-qEu9I